I am a Mdewakanton Dakota rights activist with several

 to form into an activist group that

-would then stage protests against injustices being perpetrated against "Indians" (Natives) at Sacred
+would then stage protests against injustices being perpetrated against Indigenous people at Sacred

-If this envisioned activist group becomes manifest, we will be gathering near Sacred Heart Church in
+If this activist group becomes manifest, we will be gathering near Sacred Heart Church in

 Wahkon, Minnesota in order to

-protest against our (your and my) Roman Catholic Church's participation in a genocide being
+protest against the Roman Catholic Church's participation in extreme injustices being

-If this envisioned activist group becomes manifest, we will be standing with protest signs near
+If this activist group becomes manifest, we will be standing with protest signs near

 Sacred Heart Church before, during,